kosteh/cnt-doc/docs/restore/processes/request-plp-rto-access.md

 The PLP environment RTO (Restore Test Omgeving) is a [new PLP environment](/docs/restore/infrastructure).

 {: .highlight }
 The RTO has a specific purpose: to test Point-In-Time restores of production backup of a Business Service or a chain of Business Services.
 These backups may contain (privacy) sensitive data.

-Because of that
+{: .warning }
+Because of the (privacy) sensitive data, the RTO is a restricted environment.
+Only DevOps team members involved in restore tests are allowed to access this environment.
+The *\<customer\>-rto-adm* role is therefore reserved for TCS team members only.

+## Process